darktable-org/dtdocs/content/module-reference/processing-modules/color-look-up-table.md

 interaction
 : To modify the color mapping, you can change the source and target colors, though the main use is to change the target colors.

 : Start with an appropriate palette of source colors (either from the presets menu or from a style you have downloaded).
-You can then change the lightness (L), green-red (a), blue-yellow (b), or saturation \(c\) of the patches' target values via sliders.
+You can then change the lightness (L), green-red (a), blue-yellow (b), or saturation \(c\) of the patches' target values with the sliders.

 : To change the source color of a patch you can select a new color from your image by using the color picker and Shift+click on the patch you want to replace.

-: Double-click a patch to reset it; Right-click a patch to delete it; Shift+click on empty space to add a new patch (with the currently picked color as source color).
+: Double-click a patch to reset it; Right-click a patch to delete it; Shift+click on empty space to add a new patch (with the currently picked color as the source).